publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

 >     “(1) __Authority to designate other plans as specialized ma plans.—__

 >     During the period beginning on January 1, 2008, and ending on December 31, 2009, the Secretary of Health and Human Services shall not exercise the authority provided under section 231(d) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 \[[Pub.
 L. 108–173][/us/pl/108/173]\] ([42 U.S.C.
-1395w–21][/us/usc/t42/s1395w–21] note) to designate other plans as specialized MA plans for special needs individuals under part C of title XVIII of the Social Security Act \[this part\].
+1395w–21][/us/usc/t42/s1395w–21] note) to designate other plans as specialized MA plans for special needs individuals under part C of title XVIII of the Social Security Act \[[42 U.S.C.
+1395w–21][/us/usc/t42/s1395w–21] et seq.\].
 The preceding sentence shall not apply to plans designated as specialized MA plans for special needs individuals under such authority prior to January 1, 2008.

 >     “(2) __Enrollment in new plans.—__